markhoney/indirect.link/README.md

 To add an automatic redirect to the URL, rather than having someone click the link, `r/` can be appended to the prefix.
 So instead of using `weak.link/`, you would use `weak.link/r/`.
 If a delay before redirecting is required, maybe because the user should be given time to read the warning, then the `r/` can be replaced by an integer number of seconds, for example `weak.link/5/`.

+### Misuse

+To prevent misuse of this site by people wanting to uncritically share misinformation on social media, a list of allowed referrers is used.
+If a referrer is not on the list when a link is clicked, the link will not be displayed or opened.

+All links from this site to misinformation use a `noreferrer` attribute, to stop the misinformation site knowing where the link came from.
+They also use `nofollow` to ensure that page ranking is not conferred to the site, and finally they use `noopener` to prevent access to the window.opener variable (another form of referrer).

 ## Technology

 ### Petite Vue

+[Petite Vue](https://github.com/vuejs/petite-vue) is a cut-down runtime for [Vue](https://vuejs.org/) optimised for direct frontend inclusion.
+This site uses Petite Vue to manage frontend updates, such as the URL obscuration and encoding/decoding, and page redirects.

+## Local testing

+This site is built to be hosted as a static site, on a service like GitHub Pages.
+As such, using a simple local server such as VS Code's Live Server should be sufficient to test the site.
+Just right click the index.html page in VS Code and click the `Open with Live Server` option.

 ## Potential Domain name